Charles Fredericks: Stage and film

 John Charles Thomas heard Fredericks singing in a night club and "was instrumental" in helping Fredericks to obtain the role of the governor when The Red Mill was presented by the Los Angeles Civic Light Opera.

-Fredericks gained early acting experience on the "Bortsch circuit" in the Catskill Mountains.
+Fredericks gained early acting experience on the "Borscht circuit" in the Catskill Mountains.
 During the summer, his troupe performed a musical comedy, a revue, and a straight drama at each hotel.

 Fredericks received the George Jean Nathan Award for his performance when he starred as Gaylord Ravenal in the 1946 Broadway revival of Show Boat, and was selected for the same role in the film of that title.
 He also appeared as Captain Nicholas Gregorovitch in the original 1947 production of Music in My Heart.
-In 1948, he portrayed a minister in My Romance at the Shubert Theatre in Boston and had the lead role in Music in the Air at the Greek Theater in Los Angeles.
+In 1948, he portrayed a minister in My Romance at the Shubert Theatre in Boston and elsewhere, but he was replaced in the revised version that went to Broadway.
+He had the lead role in Music in the Air at the Greek Theater in Los Angeles.
 In 1953, he portrayed Sky Masterson in a touring company of Guys and Dolls.

 Fredericks portrayed the singing King in the "Just You Wait" sequence of the film My Fair Lady (1964).

 Radio and television

 On July 13, 1947, Fredericks sang on the Family Hour radio program.

 Among Fredericks's work on television, on Colt .45, he appeared as "Larkin" in the episode "Small Man" (1957) and as Marshal Ed Springer in "The Gandy Dancers".(1960).
 He portrayed Sheriff Ankers on Bat Masterson in S3E10s "Last Stop To Austin".
 He also appeared as villains in the Maverick episodes "Trail West to Fury" and "The Maverick Line".
 He appeared in The Tab Hunter Show episode "For Money or Love" (1960).
-He also appeared on Gunsmoke as “Band” (1959), as “Senator McGovern” (1962), in S8E15's "False Front" and earlier that year as a convicted soldier in S7E33’s “The Prisoner”.
+He also appeared on Gunsmoke as “Band” (1959), as “Jed”, S5E38 1960, as “Senator McGovern” (1962), in S8E15's "False Front" and earlier that year as a convicted soldier in S7E33’s “The Prisoner”.

 Personal life

 Fredericks was married to singer Muriel Parker, and they had two sons.
+He died in 1970 and was buried in Hollywood Hills at Forest Lawn Cemetery.